zohaibshahzadTO/Parallax-Scroll-Effect/README.md

 # Content

 All HTML layout elements have a transparent background by default.
 If you choose to use parallax, simply setting your background color on the body element won’t be enough anymore – you’ll have to place all of your non-parallax content inside of elements with a background color.
 I’m going to create a .content class that simply has a background color so that my content will always appear over the parallax image.

+# HTML

+I’m going to create a top and bottom empty section to create scroll for demonstration purposes.

+On the .parallax div, I edit the style attribute and add a background image.

+The background image will be horizontally and vertically centered in the div, cover the entire div, and not repeat.